bearsunday/bearsunday.github.io/manual/en/blog_page.md

 The equivalent of an MVC controller in BEAR.Sunday is a page resource.
 The page receives the page request, requests the application resource and builds itself.
 The page is then handled as it is as an output object.

 Note: In BEAR.Sunday you can also use a router, however in this blog application we won't be using one.

 Note: In a BEAR.Sunday site 1 page has 1 page resource class which conforms to the  [Page Controller](http://www.martinfowler.com/eaaCatalog/pageController.html) principle.

 ## Page Class

 The role of this posts index page is to *retrieve through a GET request the application API's posts resource and assign them to the pages posts slot*.

-In the [Application resource app_resource] section we ran the application resource from the console, however when requesting a resource in PHP we need to use a resource client.
+In the [Application resource](blog_get.html) section we ran the application resource from the console, however when requesting a resource in PHP we need to use a resource client.
 The resource client can be injected by using a trait.

 Through the `use` keyword descriptor we can use a trait as below, and then the resource client will be injected into the `$resource` property.